tincro/tincro/README.md

 I'm interested in networking with like-minded artists or programmers, or someone that would enjoy showing me the ropes of development.

 If you have any advice for me, I'm all ears and would love to connect!

+My goals are to work in technical space for VFX.